benedikt-weyer/streamline-scheduler-webpage/README.md

-# Streamline Account - Authentication Portal
+# Plandera Account - Authentication Portal

-This is the centralized authentication and application launcher for the Streamline ecosystem.
-It provides a unified account system that can be used across multiple Streamline applications, starting with the Streamline Scheduler.
+This is the centralized authentication and application launcher for the Plandera ecosystem.
+It provides a unified account system that can be used across multiple Plandera applications.

 ## Features

-- 🔐 **Centralized Authentication** - Single account for all Streamline applications
+- 🔐 **Centralized Authentication** - Single account for all Plandera applications
 - 📧 **Email & Password** - Secure authentication with Better Auth
 - 💳 **Stripe Payments** - Subscription management with Stripe integration
 - 🎨 **Modern Landing Page** - Beautiful, responsive design with dark mode
 - 💰 **Flexible Pricing** - Personal and business plans, managed and self-hosted options
 - 👤 **User Profile** - Dashboard to manage your account and launch applications
-- 🔗 **Application Launcher** - Quick access to all Streamline apps from one place
+- 🔗 **Application Launcher** - Quick access to all Plandera apps from one place
 - 🔒 **Session Management** - Secure session handling and validation API
-- 🌐 **Integration Ready** - Easy integration for Streamline applications
+- 🌐 **Integration Ready** - Easy integration for Plandera applications

 ## Quick Start